EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 </div>

 This figure isn't entirely accurate because we technically don't feed characters into a CNN, but instead use sequence one-hot encoding (Section \@ref(onehotsequence)) with a possible word embedding.
-Let's talk about two of the most important CNN concepts, **filters** and **kernel size**.
+Let's talk about two of the most important CNN concepts, **kernels** and **kernel size**.

-### Filters
+### Kernel

 The kernel is a small vector that slides along the input.
 When it is sliding, it performs element-wise multiplication of the values in the input and its weights and then sums up the values to get a single value.
 Sometimes an activation function is applied as well.
 It is these weights that are trained with gradient descent to find the best fit.
 In Keras, the `filters` represent how many different kernels are trained in each layer.
-You typically start with fewer filters at the beginning of your network and then increase them as you go along.
+You typically start with fewer `filters` at the beginning of your network and then increase them as you go along.

 ### Kernel size